Lewis and Clark

 Locust Grove is the only verified remaining structure west of the Appalachian Mountains known as a stopping point for Lewis and Clark.
 It was here that people at the Falls would have had perhaps the first opportunity to learn about what remains the greatest exploration venture in our county's history.
 George Rogers Clark, older brother to William Clark, spent the last nine years of his life at Locust Grove, from 1809 until his death in 1818.

-Learn more about Lewis and Clark and find events at Lewis and Clark in Kentucky.
+Learn more about Lewis and Clark and find events HERE.

 Lewis and Clark on the Lower Columbia